erajasekar/instrumentation-mentoring/PITCHME.md

 ### Declarative code is easier to Read

-* Declarative code is easier to understand then logic expressed in imperative code
+* Declarative code is easier to understand then logic expressed in imperative code. |
-* That's why declarive languages like HTML, SQL are easier than imperative languages.
+* That's why declarive languages like HTML, SQL are easier than imperative languages. |

 +++